 Assume that $\mathbf{P}(|X|\leq R)=1$ and let $x_*$ satisfy the condition

 (One can choose $x_*=t_*x_0$ with sufficiently large $t_*$.)
-Therefore, $f(x)=\mathbf{E}v(x+X)-v(x)$ is well-defined and the statement of Lemma \ref{lem:bound.f} is valid with $\delta=1$.
-This implies, by the same arguments as in the proof of Lemma \ref{lem0}, that
+Therefore, $f(x)=\mathbf{E}v(x+X)-v(x)$ is well defined and the statement of Lemma~\ref{lem:bound.f} is valid with $\delta=1$.
+This implies, by the same arguments as in the proof of Lemma~\ref{lem0}, that

 To show that $v(x+S(\tau_x))$ is integrable, we assume that